aashish-bidap/aashish-bidap.github.io/_posts/2021-06-15-Cannabis Market Analysis for CO & MA.md

 - Random Forest Classifier
 - Gradient Boosting Classfier

-Based on the model's performance validation, Random Forest outperformed the other models with a testing accuracy of 74.5%.The model predictions where further used to impute the missing values under the product categories attribte in the products data.
+Based on the model's performance validation, Random Forest outperformed the other models with a testing accuracy of 74.5%.The model predictions where further used to impute the missing values under the product categories attribute in the products data.

 ![NLP Architecture](/images/cannabis/nlp.png)